 When you are trying to buy the market's best stocks, it's worth checking up on your companies' free cash flow once a quarter or so, to see whether it bears any relationship to the net income in the headlines.
 That's what we do with this series.
 Today, we're checking in on SJW (NYS: SJW) , whose recent revenue and earnings are plotted below.

 Source: S&P Capital IQ.
 Data is current as of last fully reported fiscal quarter.
 Dollar values in millions.
 FCF = free cash flow.
 FY = fiscal year.
 TTM = trailing 12 months.

-Over the past 12 months, SJW generated $1.8 million cash while it booked net income of $20.9 million.
-That means it turned 0.7% of its revenue into FCF.
+Over the past 12 months, SJW burned $0.3 million cash while it booked net income of $21.4 million.
+That means it burned through all its revenue and more.
 That doesn't sound so great.
 FCF is less than net income.
 Ideally, we'd like to see the opposite.

 All cash is not equal

 Unfortunately, the cash flow statement isn't immune from nonsense, either.
 That's why it pays to take a close look at the components of cash flow from operations, to make sure that the cash flows are of high quality.
 What does that mean?
 To me, it means they need to be real and replicable in the upcoming quarters, rather than being offset by continual cash outflows that don't appear on the income statement (such as major capital expenditures).